How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 c.
 Sooty Mold

-Sooty mold is a type of fungus that grows on the honeydew excreted by pests, such as aphids and scale insects.
+Sooty mold is a fungus that grows on the honeydew and is excreted by pests, such as aphids and scale insects.

 The honeydew provides the perfect environment for the fungus to grow.

-Sooty mold does not directly harm the plant, but it can cause the leaves to turn brown and eventually drop off.
+Sooty mold does not directly harm the plant but can cause the leaves to turn brown and eventually drop off.

 In addition, sooty mold can also block the pores of the leaves, which prevents the plant from taking in sunlight and carbon dioxide.

-To get rid of sooty mold, you first need to get rid of the pests that are excreting the honeydew.
+To get rid of sooty mold, you first must eliminate the pests that are excreting the honeydew.

-This can be done with various methods, such as using insecticidal soap or horticultural oil.
+This can be done using various methods, such as insecticidal soap or horticultural oil.

-Once the pests are gone, the sooty mold will eventually disappear.
+Once the bugs are gone, the sooty mold will eventually disappear.

 d.
 Bacterial Blight